-Subject: 2023 Fiscal Year Governmental Accounting Standards Board (GASB) Employer Reporting Package for Pensions
+Subject: 2024 Fiscal Year Governmental Accounting Standards Board (GASB) Employer Reporting

+Package for Pensions

-This reporting package contains data to assist you in complying with the requirements of Governmental Accounting Standards Board (GASB) Statement No. 68, Accounting and Financial Reporting for Pensions, an amendment of GASB Statement No. 27, for your city's fiscal year 2023.
+The attached reporting package contains data to assist you in complying with the requirements of Governmental Accounting Standards Board (GASB) Statement No. 68, Accounting and Financial Reporting for Pensions, an amendment of GASB Statement No. 27, for your city's fiscal year 2024.
 As a TMRS participating city, you should comply with provisions for an agent multiple-employer defined benefit pension plan.

-The TMRS website provides additional information related to GASB pension standards at tmrs.com / For Cities / GASB Compliance.
+TMRS' website provides additional information about GASB pension standards at tmrs.com / For Cities / GASB Compliance.

-If you have questions about this material or need any assistance, please email pensionaccounting@tmrs.com.
+If you have questions or need any assistance, email pensionaccounting@tmrs.com.